Arabian-vACC/library/docs/foundations/vmats p2/aerodrome.md

 Whenever there is a choice between sending two aircraft on the same SID, versus sending two aircraft on different SIDs, the latter option shall always be used regardless of wake turbulence category.
 This approach will always minimise the overall departure delay.

 Planning of the departure sequence should start at the taxi phase, with controllers aiming to alternate departure SIDs wherever possible without causing unreasonable delay to traffic.

+### 13.3.3 Conditional line up clearances
+To maximise departure rate and throughput, conditional line up clearances should be used.

+!!! example
+    "UAE51, behind the departing Flydubai Boeing 737, line up and wait runway 30R, behind"